Iurii-Dziuban/mybatis-samples/README.md

 - `log4j` logging (possibility to configure) via slf4j.

 # Logging
-MyBatis provides logging information through the use of an internal log factory.
-The internal log factory will delegate logging information to one of the following log implementations:
+MyBatis provides logging information through the use of an internal log factory. `org.apache.ibatis.logging.LogFactory` The internal log factory will delegate logging information to one of the following log implementations, in the following priority:
 - SLF4J
 - Apache Commons Logging
 - Log4j 2